r-hub/cran-flavors/www.stats.ox.ac.uk/pub/bdr/clang17/README.txt

-derfc is long obsolete: use erfc dlgama is a GNU extension: the F2008 function is LOG_GAMMA. etime is a GNU extension which can be replaced by CPU_TIME and/or SYSTEM_CLOCK, but seems unused by the packages calling it. getpid is a GNU extension. int8 should be INT(,KIND=8) isnan is a GNU extension.
-There are standard ways to do this as from F2003 (which seem not yet to be implemented in flang), or you can use if(my_var /= my_var).
+derfc is long obsolete: use erfc dlgama is a GNU extension: the F2008 function is LOG_GAMMA. etime is a GNU extension which can be replaced by CPU_TIME and/or SYSTEM_CLOCK, but seems unused by the packages calling it. getpid is a GNU extension. isnan is a GNU extension.
+There are standard ways to do this as from F2003, or you can use if(my_var /= my_var).

 Some packages needed the stack limit increased (from 20MB to 50MB):
 KFAS NPRED SynchWave TSSS calcWOI sequoia